V1EngineeringInc/V1EngineeringInc-Docs/docs/lowrider/index.md

 ![!LR4 Fancy Picture](../img/lr4/lr4_neon.jpg){: width="600"}

+The Beta team put in months of effort helping to refine and improve all aspects of this design.
+Countless prints were made only to be scrutinized, revised, and remade.
+Debates were had, caps lock was used, it was not easy for any of us, but it was very fun.
+I am sure I can speak for the whole team, we are proud of what we accomplished, and I am confident it will outperform your expectations.

 ### Key Points

  * Foams, wood and plastic are no problem, aluminum and brass are no problem for an experienced user.